Academic Scheduling: Overview

 - Common Finals may be requested for Monday, Tuesday, Wednesday, or Thursday 7:10-10:00PM, of Finals Week.
 Common Finals may also be requested on the Saturday preceding Final Exam Week, 7:10-10AM, 10:10-1:00PM, 1:10-4:00PM, 4:10-7:00PM or 7:10-10:00PM (Fall, Winter and Spring).

-- Requests should be received no later than the fifth week of the term.
-Common finals will not be arranged prior to that time due to changing classroom needs early in the term.
+- Requests should be received no later than the eighth week of the term.
+Room confirmations for common finals will not be arranged prior to the fifth week of the term due to changing classroom needs during the add/drop period.

 - Every effort will be made to accommodate your preferred exam date.
 However, assignments are based on the number and type of requests for each term, and we cannot predict availability for a specific day or room.